UniMiBAnalyses/D6EFTStudies/README.md

     ```
   * the script ```create1Dfolders.py``` generates the Madgpraph code for the event generation
     with one Wilson coefficient different from zero, for the linear and quadratic EFT terms,
+    according to the list of operators switched on in the script.
+  * the script ```create2Dfolders.py``` generates the Madgpraph code for the event generation
+    with two Wilson coefficients interfering between each other,
-    according to the list of operators siwtched on in the script.
+    according to the list of operators switched on in the script.

 ### generation